Thinking Globally, Acting Locally

 Who are we

-Global Youth Mobilization is a movement of young people taking action to improve their lives now and in a post-COVID-19 world.
+Global Youth Mobilization is a movement of young people taking action to tackle global issues to improve their lives and their communities.

-Supported by the world’s largest global youth organisations, World Health Organization, and United Nations Foundation, Global Youth Mobilization aims to address the negative impact of the pandemic on young people and support them to build back better.
+Founded in December 2020 by the world’s largest youth organizations, the World Health Organization, and the United Nations Foundation as a response to the COVID-19 pandemic, the Global Youth Mobilization aims to address the negative impact of the pandemic on young people and support them to build back better.

-There are an estimated 1.2 billion young people impacted by the COVID-19 pandemic response measures.
+An estimated 1.2 billion young people were impacted by the COVID-19 pandemic response measures and arising issues.
 Disruptions to education, employment, services and social support have changed the future of an entire generation.

 It is more important than ever that governments, policy makers, academics, busines leaders and civil society come together to find innovative ways of supporting communities and providing hope to younger generations.